pbaptist08/LLM-systems-stack/README.md

 **PM-level understanding:**

+- This explains context limits and why long prompts are expensive.
+You think in tokens, context sizes, and “what really needs to be in the prompt”.
 - More parameters/context generally = smarter but slower/more expensive.
 - The **context window** is a hard constraint → why you need RAG, summarization, etc.